marschall-lab/strand-seq-graph-phasing/README.md

 `scripts_dir: str` Path to folder containing R and python scripts.
 This is the folder `scripts` in the project folder.

-`reference: str, None` Path to reference alignment.
+`reference: str (optional)` Path to reference alignment.
 If provided, the assembly will be aligned to the reference using `minimap2`

+`per_thread_memory: bool (optional)` If `True`, memory specified for each rule is divided by the number of threads.

 The last two parameters only apply to the rules which run R scripts: